 Snake-Bite Effect: This is when a significant loss or series of losses occur and subsequently, the trader fails to follow their trading plan.
 The fear of losing again makes the trader less inclined to take the risk.
 This may include refusal or hesitancy to take some trades, despite good set-ups, limiting and reduction of trading position size, and therefore risk.
 It could also involve trading shorter-term with tighter stops, or exiting trades prematurely.
 The solution to avoid this is not to abandon the trading plan.
 You should look to psychologically bounce back after a loss, consider taking a short trading break, or refine (not abandon) the trading strategy or plan.

-House-Money Effect: A trader may have a significantly large winning trade-off a series of profitable trades.
+House-Money Effect: A trader may have a significantly large winning trade- or a series of profitable trades.
 As the profits are not seen as the trader’s own profits, but rather those of ‘the house,’ this can lead to overconfidence and a move away from the trading plan.
 That can lead to bigger trades, taking on more risk, or not quantifying risk correctly before trading.
 To avoid this bias, traders should look to integrate their profits immediately into their own trading account or fund and stick to their trading strategy.

 These are just some of the psychological biases that can impact your potential profits negatively when analysing for a possible trade, entering a trade, or managing and then exiting a trade.